ECB pays banks to take its money

 “The ECB cannot force the private sector to go to the bank to get money.
 Loans are already cheap.
 Have we seen a take-up in credit growth?
 No.”

-For full details of the new TLTRO II programme, click here ($1 = 0.8957 euros) (Additional reporting by Arno Schuetze in Frankfurt and Jesus Aguado in Madrid; Editing by Louise Ireland)
+Additional reporting by Arno Schuetze in Frankfurt and Jesus Aguado in Madrid; Editing by Louise Ireland